 Quality vs Quantity?

-Which one should you be more concerned with when it comes to website traffic?
+Which one should you be more concerned with regarding website traffic?

 Of course, quality.

-This where many marketers go wrong looking at irrelevant or vanity metrics in their analytics dashboard.
-They focused on increasing traffic volume while paying little attention to the quality of the traffic coming to the site.
+This is where many marketers go wrong by looking at irrelevant or vanity metrics in their analytics dashboards.
+They focused on increasing website traffic without SEO while paying little attention to the quality of the traffic coming to the site.

-High number website traffic might be a great thing, (especially if you’re selling advertising space on your website) but if that traffic isn’t converting to leads and sales, it won’t do much good for your investment.
+A high amount of website traffic might be great (especially if you’re selling advertising space on your website), but it won’t do much good for your investment if that traffic isn’t converting to leads and sales.

 But this also depends on your blog business model.